-Total HCFC-22 emissions from Cape Grim data and as projected leakage from the HCFC-22 bank are shown in Figure 13 as a function of the HCFC-22 bank.
+Total HCFC-22 emissions from Cape Grim data and as projected leakage from the HCFC-22 bank are shown in Figure 12 as a function of the HCFC-22 bank.
 An assumed linear relationship between emissions and bank size, implies a bank emission factor from operational refrigeration equipment of 13%/yr.
-The difference between total HCFC-22 emissions and bank HCFC-22 emissions could be emissions from landfills (Figure 14) or other minor uses such as from foam, fire protection or aerosols.

-Figure 13.
-Total Australian HCFC-22 emissions (k tonnes) from Cape Grim data and HCFC-22 bank emissions as functions of the HCFC-22 bank (k tonnes; Brodribb & McCann 2015).
+Figure 12.
+Total Australian HCFC-22 emissions (k tonnes) from Cape Grim data and HCFC-22 bank emissions as functions of the HCFC-22 bank (k tonnes; Brodribb & McCann 2020).
 The dashed line is a linear regression: slope = 0.13 tonne/tonne banked.